 UK Skilled Worker Visa Extension

-You can live in the UK for up to six years before your immigration permission expires.
+You can live in the UK for up to five years before your immigration permission expires.

 To be eligible, you will need to be an employee of the same company which sponsored your first Skilled Worker visa application.

-Who is eligible for a Skilled Worker visa extension?
+Who is eligible for a UK Skilled Worker visa extension?

 The first thing to bear in mind is that you must apply for the visa extension before your current visa expires.
 If you work in the UK and overstay your visa, this could have an impact on any future UK immigration applications you make.